ember-learn/guides-source/guides/release/using-typescript/invokables.md

 }
 ```

-We use the signature to provide both editor support for the invokable with TypeScript and [Glint][glint] and documentation using any tool which understands type annotations or JSDoc.
-Note that the `Blocks` and `Element` keys will currently only be used if you are type-checking your templates using [Glint][glint], but we recommend adding them now in order to be Glint-ready in the future.
+Ember uses the signature to provide both editor support for the invokable with TypeScript and [Glint][glint] and documentation using any tool which understands type annotations or JSDoc.

 [glint]: https://github.com/typed-ember/glint